ntun/High-Voltage-Poetry/_poemslist/oldmantravelling.md

 ---
-poem_title: Old Man Travelling
+poem_title: Old Man Travelling; Animal Tranquility and Decay, a Sketch
 poem_author: William Wordsworth
+difficulty: Easy

 poem_text:  |
  -
  	The little hedge-row birds,
  That peck along the road, regard him not.
  He travels on, and in his face, his step,
  His gait, is one expression; every limb,